SuperX612/HCGLA/README.md

 |    MNIST     | link：https://pan.baidu.com/s/1YinvpHh1wxfN-LxRJ5bLOA , password：j4ew |
 |    FMNIST    | link：https://pan.baidu.com/s/18itHnRISvdJE1SL2gbto8g , password：2nlz |

 You can download the models we trained in our experiments by the following table.
-Then place these datasets in the corresponding locations in  [ProjectStructure.txt](ProjectStructure.txt).
+Then place these models in the corresponding locations refering [ProjectStructure.txt](ProjectStructure.txt).

 |   Model name    |                        Download link                         |
 | :-------------: | :----------------------------------------------------------: |